Jonathan Garcia

 Jonathan Garcia (born December 14, 1986) is an American speed skater.
-Garcia began his skating career as inline speed skater, winning his first national title in 2004.
+Garcia began his skating career as an inline speed skater, winning his first national title in 2004.
 He represented the United States three times in the World Championships, winning a bronze medal in 2006.

 In 2007, he represented the United States at the Pan American Games before transitioning to short track speed skating on the ice.

 In 2010, Garcia made the short track World Cup team, won a national title.
 He finished 14th at the 2010 Olympic Trials.
-Garcia won a second national title in 2011 before transitioning to long track speed skating.
+Garcia won a second national title in 2011 before transitioning to long-track speed skating.
 He made the World Cup team in 2012 and the World Championships in 2013.

 At the 2014 Olympic Trials, Garcia appeared to qualify for the team in the 500-meter sprint, only to have his time disallowed due to his failure to wear a backup timing device.
-The following day Garcia made the Olympic team by finishing fourth in the 1000-meter event.
+The following day, Garcia made the Olympic team by finishing fourth in the 1000-meter event.

 Early life

-Jonathan Garcia was born December 14, 1986, and grew up in Katy, Texas, in the Houston metropolitan area.
+Jonathan Garcia was born on December 14, 1986, and grew up in Katy, Texas, in the Houston metropolitan area.
 In 1994, he began inline skating at age 7.
 He graduated from Katy Taylor High School in 2005.

 Sporting career

 In 2004, Garcia won his first national championship in inline speed skating and was named Inline Skater of the Year.
 He subsequently made three world teams and won a bronze medal at the 2006 Inline World Championships in Korea.

 In 2007, Garcia represented the United States at the 2007 Pan American Games.
 He finished fifth overall in the distance contest after placing third in the 20,000-meter elimination, sixth in the 10,000 meters, and fifth in the 15,000 meters.

 In 2006, Garcia watched fellow Texan and former inline skater Chad Hedrick win three gold medals at the Olympics.
 Hendricks' wins inspired Garcia to make the transition to speed skating in hopes of making an Olympic team.
 To pursue his dream, Garcia moved to Salt Lake City, Utah, in 2007 to begin training on the ice.
 After a season of training, he decided he was best suited for short track.

 In 2010, he made the United States World Cup team and won the national 3000-meter title.
 He competed in the 2010 short track Olympic trials, finishing 14th overall.

 In 2011, Garcia won the national 1000-meter time trials.

-In 2012, Garcia transitioned to long track speed skating amidst turmoil within the short track team.
+In 2012, Garcia transitioned to long-track speed skating amidst turmoil within the short-track team.
 He made the long track World Cup team that same year and represented the United States at the 2013 Long Track World Sprint Championship.